Stefan Thomas Possony: Later career

 Possony later worked at Stanford University.
 He was with William Kintner and Robert Strausz-Hupé a coauthor of the influential Cold War strategy treatise The Protracted Conflict, and in 1968 was co-author with Jerry Pournelle and Francis X. Kane of The Strategy of Technology.
 One of the chapters of Strategy of Technology was "Assured Survival," an argument against the prevailing strategy of "Assured Destruction" that argued strongly for strategic defense including defense against ICBMs.

 He was a Senior Fellow and director of International Studies at the Hoover Institution.
 In 1980 he participated in the Citizens' Advisory Council on National Space Policy, which wrote the space strategy policy for the transition team of the incoming Reagan administration.
-The Council, which included General Daniel O. Graham, advocated the development of anti-ballistic missile systems, including space-based defense weapons, ground laser systems with mirrors in orbit, and nuclear defensive weapons to intercept massive multiple ICBM attacks.
+The council, which included General Daniel O. Graham, advocated the development of anti-ballistic missile systems, including space-based defense weapons, ground laser systems with mirrors in orbit, and nuclear defensive weapons to intercept massive multiple ICBM attacks.
 In that position, he helped to influence Ronald Reagan, who in 1983, initiated the development of such a system, the Strategic Defense Initiative.

 In 1982, Possony was a cofounder of the International Strategic Studies Association.

 Family

 Possony met the woman who would become his wife in the United States after he moved there from Spain.
 Regina Golbinder Possony, like her future husband, had had to flee her native Germany as a result of Adolf Hitler's rise to power.
 She had been a survivor of Stalin's prison camps and had fled to the Soviet Union from Germany with her father and his family, who, as both a Jew and a Communist, had little likelihood of survival.
 As Stalinist policy was to send any such refugees to the camps, that was a stark but better alternative to remaining in Nazi Germany.

 Her family's condition in the camps was improved somewhat by her taking advantage of her acquaintance with Albert Einstein which had been acquired in her youth on a family visit to the United States.
 She wrote Einstein a letter from the Soviet prison camp addressed to "Dr. Albert Einstein, United States of America," which was duly delivered to him by the US Post Office at Princeton University.
 Einstein took the trouble to reply and even included a small package of food and hygienic goods.
 That reportedly raised her status somewhat in Stalin's estimation.

-After Stefan suffered a stroke in 1985, Regina Golbinder Possony singlehandedly kept him alive for ten years when no one expected him to live a single month longer.
+After Stefan had a stroke in 1985, Regina Golbinder Possony singlehandedly kept him alive for ten years when no one expected him to live a single month longer.
 He died in Los Altos, California, in 1995.